top of page

 About

-Born at the School of Electrical and Computer Engineering at Cornell University, Soctera is bringing its aluminum nitride (AlN) technology to market to enable tomorrow’s communication systems.
+Born at the School of Electrical and Computer Engineering at Cornell University, Soctera is bringing its nitride technology to market to enable tomorrow’s communication systems.

 Soctera is located in Ithaca, New York.